sanyassyed/sf_eviction/README.md

 * Later in the project
     [ ] use the point column for location
     [ ] Pull data via API using offset
-    [ ] Add update instead of create table so when new data is pulled it updates the existing table [X] Later modify the date to maybe seperate by month years etc [X] Seperate lat and long info from the location column [ ] Read json data directly into the pyspark df rather than write locally [find failed tests to do this in 05_api_json_data_write.ipynb]
+    [ ] Add update/append instead of create table so when new data is pulled it updates the existing table [X] Later modify the date to maybe seperate by month years etc [X] Seperate lat and long info from the location column [ ] Read json data directly into the pyspark df rather than write locally [find failed tests to do this in 05_api_json_data_write.ipynb]